MarineRoboticsGroup/SwarmRobot/README.md

 ## Software Setup
 --------------

 The ROS nodes and communications will be running on Ubuntu 18.04 with ROS Melodic.
-This can also be done using previous versions of Ubuntu and ROS with most available software.
+This can also be configured using previous versions of Ubuntu and ROS with most available software.
 Packages available for reference from ROS Wiki are listed below:

 - Navigation Stack = http://wiki.ros.org/navigation
 - Dynamixel Workbench Metapackage = http://wiki.ros.org/dynamixel_workbench